Meet Our ICU Care Team & Leadership

 - Respiratory Therapists: ICU personnel who specialize in caring for patients with breathing problems and help monitor and support patients on ventilators.

 - Social Workers: Licensed social workers with expertise in health and mental health who are available to help patients and families cope with the many issues that arise when illness or injury occurs.
 Social workers can also help you find local resources, like places to eat or stay during your loved one's hospital stay.

 - Case Managers: Registered nurses who specialize in helping patients and families make plans for continued recovery and care after discharge from the medical center.
 Case managers can also answer any questions you may have about insurance and healthcare costs.

 - Pastoral Care Staff: Hospital-based clergy who visit patients routinely to provide religious support; will be happy to contact clergy from any denomination (or your local clergy) upon request.

 - Unit Coordinator/Unit Assistant: Often the first person you will see upon entering the ICU, the unit coordinator sits at the front desk, answers the telephones, and allows visitors in to the ICU; also handles many administrative duties in the ICU.

 Each ICU is managed by a Physician Director and a Nurse Manager.
 Please feel free to contact any leadership team member with questions or feedback.
-If you would like to give feedback but do not feel comfortable speaking to our physicians or nurse managers, please call our Patient Relations department at (617) 632-0364.
+If you would like to give feedback but do not feel comfortable speaking to our physicians or nurse managers, please call Patient Relations at (617) 975-9750.